CSC207-UofT/plannr/phase2/design_document.md

 1. In the settings page, you will see two text fields, one representing name and the other representing university
 2. To edit, click on the edit button
 3. Make changes in the respective text fields
-4. To save, click on the tick on the top right corner of the app, and all the changes will be saved
+4. To save, click on the tick in the top right corner of the app, and all the changes will be saved

 # **Refactoring and Code Smells**